Risk Management

 Figure 1 Risk management structure

-To identify the Group’s major risks, each Group company examines and identifies risks related to its strategy and business execution and risks that could develop into a serious crisis based on the Kirin Group’s risk management policy set for each fiscal year.
-Kirin Holdings aggregates these business-specific risks and investigates common risks across the Group.
-The Group Risk and Compliance Committee assesses the potential quantitative and qualitative impacts of major risks, such as economic losses, business continuity, and damage to reputation, from the perspective of overall Group management and classifies the risks in terms of priority, taking into account its likelihood of occurrence.
-The Board deliberates the assessments and determines the major risks for the Group.
-(Figure 2)
+The process for identifying the Group’s major risks is based on the Kirin Group’s risk management policy set for each fiscal year.
+Each Group company examines and identifies risks related to its strategy and business execution and risks that could develop into a severe crisis, and Kirin Holdings aggregates these business-specific risks and investigates common risks across the Group.
+The Group Risk and Compliance Committee assesses each risk from both quantitative and qualitative angles from a group-wide management perspective, such as economic losses, business continuity, and damage to reputation.
+Then, considering the probability of occurrence, risks with a high priority for action are selected.
+The Board deliberates these risks and determines them as major risks for the Group.

 The Group’s major risks are managed centrally on a risk map based on their degree of impact and likelihood of occurrence.
 With regard to the most major risks, the Board also takes stock of changes in risk conditions and reviews measures against these risks.
-Kirin Holdings and the Group companies frame and implement measures tailored to each risk.
-Meanwhile, Kirin Holdings provides necessary support and instructions to Group companies, and Group companies report and consult with Kirin Holdings, thereby promoting and operating risk management in cooperation with each other.
-(Figures 3 and 4) Each Group company and Kirin Holdings monitor the status of both strategies and risks on a quarterly basis to appropriately manage and control strategic risks.
-At the same time, we have put in place various risk management systems that are designed to prevent the manifestation of risks that could develop into a crisis and minimize any potential negative impact when a risk does develop into a crisis.
+(Figure 2) Kirin Holdings and the Group companies promote and exercise risk management in cooperation with each other by formulating and implementing measures tailored to each risk.
+Meanwhile, we monitor the status from the dual perspectives of business and function to manage and control strategic risks.
+At the same time, we have put in place a risk management system that is designed to prevent the manifestation of risks that could develop into a crisis and minimize any potential negative impact when such a crisis occurs.
+(Figure 3)

 Figure 2 Process for determining significant risk